 A Brief History of Zubaz

 When we think of Zubaz today, “utilitarian” probably isn’t the first word that pops into our heads.
-However, friends Bob Truax and Dan Stock actually had a practical purpose in mind when they created the garish pants.
-Truax and Stock owned a Minnesota gym that was popular with bodybuilders.
-The bodybuilding clientele had a problem: the hardcore weightlifters couldn’t find pants or shorts that comfortably fit their massive thighs while offering the flexibility they needed in workouts.
-In 1988 Truax and Stock began brainstorming a new kind of shorts for the heavy-lifting man.
+However, friends Bob Truax and Dan Stock actually had a practical purpose in mind when they created the garish pants in the late 1980s.
+Truax and Stock owned a Minnesota gym that was popular with bodybuilders, but their clientele had a problem: the hardcore weightlifters couldn’t find pants or shorts that comfortably fit their massive thighs while offering the flexibility they needed for their workouts.
+So in 1988 Truax and Stock began brainstorming a new kind of pant for the heavy-lifting man.

 The men started doing a pretty brisk business selling Zubaz out of their gym solely on word-of-mouth hype.
 When it came to promotion, Truax and Stock had a pair of aces up their gaudily printed sleeves: wildly popular professional wrestling tag team the Road Warriors were partners in the designers’ gym.
 Road Warrior Hawk and Road Warrior Animal looked right at home in Zubaz; the flashy pants meshed well with their trademark face paint and spiked shoulder pads.
 Then, Zubaz caught another break: after a J.C.
 Penney manager saw a fan sporting a pair of Zubaz at a hockey game, the department store chain began distributing the brand nationwide.